 \section{De-rarefaction Phenomenon and Shock Formation for the Nonisentropic Euler Equations}

-In this section, we present a new phenomenon of de-rarefaction -- for the non-isentropic Euler flows by constructing one continuous solution with non-isentropic rarefactive initial data which forms a shock wave in a finite time.
+In this section, we present a new phenomenon of de-rarefaction for the nonisentropic Euler flows by constructing one continuous solution with nonisentropic rarefactive initial data which forms a shock wave in a finite time.
 More precisely, the initial data include a pair of forward and backward isentropic rarefaction simple waves and a locally stationary solution with varying entropy.

 There is no ambiguity on the definition of isentropic rarefaction simple waves, which mean, in the isentropic domain, one of the Riemann invariants is constant while the other increases on $x$.
 Notice that the stationary solution with varying entropy includes no rarefaction and compression phenomena.
 In fact, such a solution can stay stationary forever if it is not perturbed by other waves.